 Frozen (Manchester Library Theatre Company, Dir: Roger Haines - nominated for ‘Best Production’ at the Manchester Evening News Theatre Awards 2008)

 Work in an education setting

-Forthcoming work for 2014 includes directing The University of Cumbria's 3rd year BA production of One Flew Over the Cuckoo's Nest adapted by Dale Wasserman from the novel by Ken Kesey.
+* Guest director at The University of Cumbria for the 3rd year BA production of One Flew Over the Cuckoo's Nest adapted by Dale Wasserman from the novel by Ken Kesey.

 * Guest Director at The University of Cumbria for the 2nd year BA production of William Shakespeare's The Tempest.